Search for Important Questions

 1. Basic anxiety in children according to Karen Horney.

-3. Write in detail about Sullivan's Personality Theory.
+3. Write in detail about Erikson's Personality Theory.

 1. Describe the theory of Bandura.